-DESMAN 20 North Clark Street, 4th Floor Chicago, Illinois 60602 kklepitch@Desman.com
+DESMAN 20 North Clark Street, Suite 300 Chicago, Illinois 60602

-Contact:

-Mr. Kyle Klepitch, Project Manager

-O: 312-263-8400 C: 312-833-0467
+Contact: Mr. Kyle Klepitch, Project Manager kklepitch@Desman.com O: 312-263-8400 C: 312-833-0467

-C. INVITATION TO BID

-- 1. You have been selected to bid for the "City of St. Louis Five Garages Repair and Preventive Maintenance", located in St. Louis, Missouri in accordance with this Project Manual prepared by Desman Associates dated June 18, 2019. - 2.
-A pre-bid meeting has been scheduled on July 1, 2019 at 11:00 AM Central Daylight Time at the Kiel Parking Administrative Office, 1515 Clark Avenue, St. Louis, Missouri 63103.
+- C. INVITATION TO BID - 1.
+You have been selected to bid for the "2022 Repair and Preventive Maintenance of the City of St. Louis Parking Garages and Surface Lots", located in St. Louis, Missouri in accordance with this Project Manual prepared by Desman Associates dated July 27, 2022. - 2.
+A pre-bid meeting has been scheduled on August 11, 2022 at 1:00 PM Central Daylight Time at the Kiel Parking Administrative Office, 1515 Clark Avenue, St. Louis, Missouri 63103.
 All contractors who are interested in bidding shall attend the pre-bid meeting.
 Based upon this meeting or should contractor's request for information warrant, an addenda may be issued which supersedes this bid document. - 2.
 All questions related to the project should be directed Brian Earley and Kyle Klepitch.
-All questions are due by 3:00 PM Central Daylight Time on July 15th, 2019. - 3.
-Bids are due in a sealed envelope by 3:00 PM Central Daylight Time on July 19th, 2019 and sent to the attention of Mr. Brian Earley, Facilities Manager, at the addressed listed above.
+All questions are due by 3:00 PM Central Daylight Time on August 29th, 2022. - 3.
+Bids are due in a sealed envelope by 3:00 PM Central Daylight Time on September 2nd, 2022 and sent to the attention of Mr. Brian Earley, Facilities Manager, at the addressed listed above.